How Much Does It Cost To Get A Driving Licence In Malaysia?

 Here are two examples we found, to give you a rough gauge of how much it would cost:

-- At the popular Metro Driving Academy, you could pay around RM2,700 for a 7 to 10 weeks course that includes 3 attempts at the theory / computer test, unlimited retesting for the final JPJ Practical Test, transportation to and from selected pickup points, food and drinks throughout the course.
-You’re also give a choice of English Or Bahasa Malaysia courses and they even offer a flexible payment plan.
+- At the popular Metro Driving Academy, you could pay up to RM2,500 for a 7 to 10 weeks course that includes 3 attempts at the theory/computer test, unlimited retesting for the final JPJ Practical Test, transportation to and from selected pickup points, food and drinks throughout the course.
+You’re also given a choice of English Or Bahasa Malaysia courses and they even offer a flexible payment plan.

 - SM Rakyat Driving School in Brickfields charges between RM1,300 – RM1,900 for Class D or DA, Malaysian citizens and foreign citizen basic packages.
 These exclude the frills of pickup transportation and food and drinks.